 - There are two resources I use when I have neck or low back pain.
 Treat Your Own Back and Treat Your Own Neck by Robin McKenzie, PT.
 These were recommended to me by a local Physical Therapist.
 You can usually find these at www.amazon.com.

 - Acupuncture - I have successfully used acupuncture to quiet tense neck muscles and bring a general calm to my nervous system.
-Trigger point injections can also be helpful for managing myofascial pain as well as Kinesiotaping.
+Trigger point injections can also be helpful for managing myofascial pain as well as Kinesiotaping and massage therapy.

 - Physiatrist - We are finding that our orthopedic surgeons are not as skilled at long term follow up and care after spine fusion and most of us do not continue to follow our orthopedists for check ups.
 A Physical Medicine and Rehabilitation physician, or "physiatrist" may be better skilled at managing issues that may arise in the musculature or adjacent spinal segments in the years post surgery.